-Street Maintenance has prepared this standard operating procedure to meet the permit requirement of section (II.B.4.c.i).
+Street Maintenance has prepared this standard operating procedure to meet the permit requirement of section (3.4.4.1).

 Road anti-icing and deicing practices are used to prevent ice build-up on roads and streets prior to snow accumulation or at the onset of freezing conditions.
 These activities are separate from aggregate application used once snow and ice have accumulated on roads.
 Deicing and anti-icing agents are applied by a deicer truck that sweeps in the front and sprays the deicing and anti-icing agents from the back.
 Crews inspect and prepare the vehicle fleet needed for deicing and anti-icing practices, before leaving the Street Maintenance yard.
+The inspection and application of the chemical agents requires accurate record keeping.
+Crews log and track the areas of where chemicals have been applied and estimate the quantities applied.
+The Supervisor collects field notes/logs and records the information for future use.